FernandaFranco/sql-and-relational-databases/notes.md

 ALTER
 DROP

+---
 SELECT column_name FROM my_table;

 The above is a DML statement, since it manipulates the data and not the structure of the table/database.

+---
+CREATE TABLE things (
+  id serial PRIMARY KEY,
+  item text NOT NULL UNIQUE,
+  material text NOT NULL
+);

+On the other hand, the above statement is a DDL component, because it defines the type of information stored in a db table.

+---
+ALTER TABLE things
+DROP CONSTRAINT thing_item_key;

+This is a DDL statement.

+---
+INSERT INTO things VALUES (3, 'Scissors', 'Metal');

+This is a DML component since it adds more data to the table.

+---
+UPDATE things
+SET material = 'plastic'
+WHERE item = 'Cup';

+UPDATE is DML since it changes the data;

+---
+\d

+\d is a psql console (meta) command, but it does act like a DDL statement since it displays the schema of the db/table;

+---
+DELETE FROM things WHERE item = 'Cup';

+DML

+---
+DROP DATABASE xyzzy;

+DDL and DML because it deletes the whole structure, including all the data.

+---
+CREATE SEQUENCE part_number_sequence;